 To rename, click on the ellipsis (…) and choose Rename.
 Rename your trigger or actions.
 Once you are done with renaming your trigger and action, just hit Enter key on your keyboard or click anywhere in your dashboard to implement the changes.
 The icons in the Flow will also help you familiarize your Flow.

-Robbins shared tips when working on Flow.
-His first tip is to never leave a Flow unattended because the session will end.
+Here is a tip.
+Never leave a Flow unattended because the session will end.
 Unattended means that you are not inside your browser, making any changes.

 “When you come back to your Flow, you may get this error message.
 This thing made me cry.
 I spent hours working on a Flow, decided to get water, come back and my session ended.
-Furthermore, it makes all the work that I put in unrecoverable,” he said.
+Furthermore, it makes all the work that I put in unrecoverable,” he shared during his session.

-Make sure you save all your changes if you decide to leave your Flow unattended, Robbins added.
+Make sure you save all your changes if you decide to leave your Flow unattended.
 Or else, you will have to start from scratch.

-His last tip is to be careful with working on different versions of actions.
+And the last tip is to be careful with working on different versions of actions.
 For example, there are two actions that are titled similarly but contain different versions in them.
-Robbins cautioned that this may cause confusion and burden in the process.
+This may cause confusion and burden in the process.

 “Anything that has version 2 or any version, just be careful to make sure that what the previous version that you may have used and version 2 that has the same thing plus something more.
 Let’s not name it as version 2.
 Give it a real name,” Robbins said.